OliverGray03/MS1-TheGymWarehouse/README.md

 - Provides honest feedback on both the website and gym facility

 ## User Stories
+- As a user i need to;
+ - Be able to navigate through the website comfortably and easily
+ - Understand the purpose of the page
-- As a first time user i want to find out about the gym facilities and services
+ - Easily find out about the gym facilities and services
-- As a first time user i want to find out the location of the nearest gym
+ - Find out the location of the gym and how to contact the management team
-- As a first time user i would be more inclined to sign up to the gym with a free trial
+ - Would be more inclined to sign up to the gym with a free trial
-- As a first time user i would like to find out more about the gym through their social media
+ - Would like to find out more about the gym through their social media
-- As a returning user i would like to easily book a class online
+ - Easily book a class online
-- As a returning user i would like to leave feedback the gym can then act on
-- As a potential new member i would like to learn more about the personal training team
+ - Learn more about the personal training team

 # Structure